Girlfriend, I know.

 So, how do you start?

 The most beautiful way I can imagine to take this first step is to call up one of your tango-girlfriends and tell her you’re ready to start marking.
 Will she help you?
 Get together once a week, at home where you’re comfortable, and make it girl time.
 It’s all about you.
 No one is watching and you can take as many breaks as you want.
-If you’re taking regular group classes as a revel, you can repeat the classes at home as a mark, or you can use the TangoForge online courses if you want a structured guide.
+If you’re taking regular group classes as a revel, you can repeat the classes at home as a mark, or you can use the TangoForge online school if you want a structured guide.
 You may be more interested in learning according to your own interests, rather than in anyone else’s syllabus.
 For that you could use the KnowledgeBase, where you can start and end anywhere you want each time.

 You might also want to read Mitra Martin’s reasons why women might want to learn to mark.